 - A positive antigen test result means that a person must self-isolate in an effort to avoid infecting others.

-- A positive test may result in extended quarantine and additional tests, with additional costs.
+- A positive test may result in extended quarantine or isolation and additional tests, with additional costs.

 - Testing and learning results by itself does not replace treatment by a medical provider.